 St. Mary’s Ecumenical Institute allows students to register for classes by paying the term’s registration fee.
 Full payment of tuition and student services fee, or partial payment with a deferred-payment contract, is due no later than the first day of classes.
 Deferred-payment contracts, whereby the tuition is payable in installments, without finance charges, are available to new students and continuing students who maintain good credit at St. Mary’s.
-Payments may be made by check, money order, cash, or credit card (VISA, MasterCard, American Express, or Discover).
+Payments may be made by check, money order, or credit card (VISA, MasterCard, American Express, or Discover).

 Each student is fully responsible for his or her own financial obligations.
-Students who fail to make their full tuition payment, or first installment on a deferred-payment contract, by the first class meeting will have their registrations cancelled.
+Students who fail to make their full tuition payment, or first installment on a deferred-payment contract, by the first class meeting may have their registrations cancelled.
 Students who fail to make a scheduled tuition payment are invoiced and assessed a late-payment fee for each occurrence.
 Repeated or extended delinquency within a term may result in an administrative withdrawal from the term’s class(es).
 Students who are administratively withdrawn (a) lose all monies paid, (b) are responsible for tuition for the course according to the tuition reduction and refund policy printed below, and (c) receive no credit for the classes in which they were enrolled.
 Students who fail to meet their financial obligations on time, write checks with insufficient funds, or otherwise establish poor credit at St. Mary’s may not be permitted future registration with a deferred-payment contract.

 Students with outstanding financial obligations are not permitted to register for classes; receive credit for the courses for which tuition monies are due; or receive a grade report, transcript, certificate, or diploma.

 A student’s financial obligations are considered fulfilled when a check paid to St. Mary’s clears the bank or a credit-card transaction is approved.

 Tuition Reduction and Refund